gcalderone/Gnuplot.jl/README.md

 That's it for the first plots.
 The syntax should be familiar to most gnuplot users, with this code we:
 - set a few gnuplot properties (`key` and `grid`);
 - set the X axis range and Y axis label;
-- passed the data to gnuplot;
+- send the data to gnuplot;
 - plot two data sets specifying a few details (style, line width, color, legend, etc...).

 Note that this simple example already covers the vast majority of use cases, since the remaining details of the plot can be easily tweaked by adding the appropriate gnuplot command.
 Also note that you would barely recognize the Julia language by just looking at the `@gp` call since **Gnuplot.jl** aims to be mostly transparent: the user is supposed to focus only on the data and on the gnuplot commands, rather than the package details.